aws/aws-dataexchange-data-requests/README.md

 ### License Summary

 The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

-The sample code within this documentation is made available under the MIT-0 license.
-See the LICENSE-SAMPLECODE file.

-To learn more about the service, visit https://aws.amazon.com/data-exchange.